Published May 15, 2026 4 Min Read

 An entity, in a business and accounting context, refers to any organisation or individual that carries out economic activities and can be recognised separately for legal, financial, and taxation purposes.
-Entities are fundamental units in business operations, accounting, and financial reporting.
+Entities are the fundamental units through which business operations, accounting, and financial reporting are structured and understood.

-Recognising the different types of entities helps investors, regulators, and stakeholders assess liability, tax obligations, and financial health.
+Understanding the different types of entities helps investors, regulators, and stakeholders assess liability, tax obligations, and overall financial health.

 What is an entity?